Tesla drops for sixth straight session, down 20% since share offer

-SAN FRANCISCO (Reuters) - Shares of Tesla fell for a sixth straight session on Wednesday after Citi cut its price target on the struggling electric car maker, leaving buyers of its recent share offer, including Chief Executive Elon Musk, $167 million in the hole.
+SAN FRANCISCO (Reuters) - Tesla shares extended their recent sell-off on Wednesday after Citi cut its price target on the struggling electric car maker, leaving buyers of its recent share offer, including Chief Executive Elon Musk, $175 million in the hole.

-Tesla’s stock dropped 4.3% to $196.10, on track to close below $200 for the first time since late 2016.
-It has tumbled 20% since the company sold a $1.84 billion convertible bond and almost $900 million of stock on May 2 to raise fresh capital and give it more time to stop losing money.
+Tesla’s stock dropped 5.5% to $193.88, on track to close below $200 for the first time since late 2016.
+It has lost a fifth of its value since the company sold a $1.84 billion convertible bond and almost $900 million of stock on May 2 to raise fresh capital and give it more time to stop losing money.

 Citi analyst Itay Michaeli, who has a “sell” rating on Tesla, cut his price target to $191 from $238.
 He pointed to a an email Musk sent to employees last week, telling them he would increase cost-cutting, and that the $2.7 billion in recently raised capital would give Tesla just 10 months to break even at the rate it burned cash in the first quarter.